 Increase your activity on job portals and social media, that can fetch you a job.
 Start networking with people in the field that you’re interested in.
 Reach out to ex-colleagues and friends.
-Attend relevant workshops and seminars to learn new skills, to meet new people and to stay updated with the latest trends.
+Attend relevant workshops and seminars to learn new skills, meet new people, and to stay updated with the latest trends.

 8. Take care of yourself

-Eat healthy, get 6-8 hours of sleep, and adequate exercise.
+Eat healthily, get 6-8 hours of sleep, and adequate exercise.
 You might want to shut yourself away, but that’s not going to help you.
 You need to feel productive.
 You have to get out of the house even if it’s just to get fresh air.

 9. Identify your core skills

-Identify your skill set – problem-solving, critical thinking, analytical skills, etc. Then work to enhance them further to prepare yourself for your forthcoming jobs.
+Identify your skillset; problem-solving, critical thinking, analytical skills, etc. Then work to enhance them further to prepare yourself for your forthcoming jobs.

 10. Be open to diverse employment opportunities

 Be open to different industries and positions.
 Skills are transferable to various industries.
-List down your strengths and weakness, and explore where all they can be used.
+List your strengths and weakness, and explore where all they can be used.
 If you’re confident about your skills, you can flaunt them in front of recruiters.
 You can impress them with the things you can do and the potential changes you can bring.